Remod-org/NoDecay/README.md

         background at each wipe for newly-introduced items.

 ### Developers
-A couple of hooks have been implemented:
+A few hooks have been implemented:

     - private bool NoDecayGet(ulong playerid=0)
         - Returns global enabled status if playerid == 0